 In 2017, we expanded by forming a joint venture with Talley’s Energy and acquired three mines from the former state owned coal company, Solid Energy:

-Almost 75% of our production is used for steel making of which one third is used by a local Kiwi steel mill.
+About 80 percent of our production is used for steel making of which one third is used by a local Kiwi steel mill.
 Our high-quality, thermal-grade coals fuels are used to help drive the engines of many iconic South Island food and dairy businesses.

 Our Denniston and Stockton resources are well-known for their excellent quality.
 With low ash and high fluidity, these coals are highly sought after by international steelmakers and will form the basis of our upcoming export operations.

 We’re more than just a mining business.
 The world is constantly changing and so are we.
 Which is why we maintain a strong commitment to manage the social and environmental impacts of mining.
 As you’ll see, we take great care to look after our people, the communities we work in and the environment we all share.

 Sustainability is easy to say, but harder to do.
 That’s why we’re committed to responsible resource development that can provide a better quality of life for everyone.

 We're committed to sustainable development where economic growth is coupled with respect for conservation and community values.

 We understand that our social licence to operate encompasses a structure of corporate responsibilities and stakeholder engagement with regard to economic, environmental, and community impacts.
 We continue to invest heavily in rehabilitation techniques at our mine sites.

 What exactly is rehabilitation?
 In short, it means we disturb as little of the earth as possible for the shortest period of time.